Tommi2Day/OpenMAMA-docker/README.md

 and with the same API as virtual appliance.
 See details [online](http://dev.solace.com/tech/).
  Solace provides an OpenMAMA bridge which replaces the standard Qpid message bridge.

-The virtual appliance "Solace Virtual Message Router"(VMR) is available [here](http://dev.solace.com/downloads/).
+The virtual appliance "Solace PubSub+ Message Broker aka Virtual Message Router"(VMR) is available [here](http://dev.solace.com/downloads/).
 Its a VM which runs the VMR as Docker container inside.
 Make sure the VM can be reached per hostname and does not change the IP (usually via DHCP reservation).